cloudmesh/cloudmesh-cc/MANUAL.md

 ## Upload a dir that contains workflow yaml and scripts

 Additionally, the user can specify a workflow directory which contains the yaml specification file and the scripts.
+This way, pre-archival of the directory is not needed.

 ### Option 1: Upload via `curl`